-You can add an external mouse to your NEC Versa 2200C to use in place of the NEC VersaGlide for moving the pointer.
+You can add an external mouse to your NEC Versa 2205C to use in place of the NEC VersaGlide for moving the pointer.
 Use the following procedure to connect a PS/2-style mouse to the system.
+The Plug and Play feature allows you to do this with the system powered on, but in Suspend mode.

-1. Check that the NEC Versa 2200C is powered off.
+1. Check that the NEC Versa 2205C is powered off.